RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 ### Instructor availability and communication

 Email ([talbertr@gvsu.edu](mailto:talbertr@gvsu.edu)) is the best way to reach me with a message outside of class meetings.
 Please **do not use Blackboard messaging to contact me** but use regular email instead.
-Messages sent through Blackboard do not give me a way of replying to the message.
+Messages sent through Blackboard do not notify me or give me a way of replying to the message; if you send a message through Blackboard it could be several days before I see it.

+When you send an email, please note:

-I typically check email twice per day, once in the morning and again in the afternoon. **If your message needs a response, it will receive one within 24 hours**, but it may not be immediate.
-Please note **I do not typically check email outside of normal working hours (8am-5pm) or on weekends.** If you send an email during those times, it might be longer than 24 hours before you get a response.
-In particular, **emails sent after 5pm Friday and on weekends will not get a response until the following Monday.**
+- I typically check email **twice per day**, once in the early morning and again in the late afternoon and leave email closed otherwise.
+- **If your message is sent during normal working hours and needs a response, it will receive one within 24 hours**, but it may not be immediate.
+If your message does not require a response, I will typically not reply to it; if you want a response, be sure to make this clear.
+- **I do not typically check email outside of normal working hours (8am-5pm) or on weekends.** If you send an email during those times, it might be longer than 24 hours before you get a response.
+- In particular, **emails sent after 5pm Friday and on weekends will not get a response until the following Monday.** If you have an assignment due on Monday, please take this into account and ask questions early.

-I work on campus Monday, Wednesday, and Friday but typically work from home on Tuesday and Thursday.
+Also please note that I work on campus Monday, Wednesday, and Friday but typically work from home on Tuesday and Thursday.

 ### Attendance, late work, makeups, and remote instruction

 **Attendance:** Regular class attendance has been shown to correlate more strongly with student success in the class than any other variable.
-You are urged, and expected, to attend every class meeting unless it is physically impossible or inadvisable.
-Attendance at each class meeting not set aside for am exam, earns 1 engagement credit.
+You are urged, and expected, to attend every class meeting unless it is physically impossible or inadvisable. **Attendance at each class meeting not set aside for am exam, earns 1 engagement credit.**

 **Absences from non-exam days:** You do not need an excuse or prior approval to miss a class unless it's an exam.
 A heads-up is appreciated but not necessary.
 You will not earn the engagement credit, but those can be made up in other ways.

-**Absences from exams:** If you are absent from an exam, there are two days set aside for makeups: **Friday February 28**, and **Friday April 11**.
+**Absences from exams:** If you are absent from an exam (either a Learning Target exam or an Application/Analysis exam), there are two days set aside for makeups: **Friday February 28**, and **Friday April 11**.
 Makeups on other days are not typically allowed, but I am open to discussing such situations.
 Please note, these makeup days are not simply for reattempting the exam but for making up missed exams.

 **Making up other assignments:** There are no makeups allowed for other assignments unless you discuss your situation with me first.